SKKbySSK/coast_audio/README.md

 end
 ```

-Open the `AppDelegate.swift` file and add the following import and initialization:
+Open the `AppDelegate.swift` file and add the following import and `CoastAudioSymbolKeeper.keep()` call:

 ```swift
 import CoastAudio // 1.
 Add import